 One of the symptoms always present in traumatic stress is some degree of dissociation.
 Dissociation is a basic defence against mental pain and an attempt to cut off contact with others who might generate further (unpleasant) sympathetic nervous system arousal.
 Van der kolk (1996) defines dissociation as a way of compartmentalising experience so that its constituent parts are not integrated.
 Its function is to lessen the impact of an event that was too overwhelming for the system to integrate.

 People respond to trauma in a number of ways.
 Some use dissociation to bury the fragments of their experience to such an extent that it does not really interfere with their overall functioning.
 There are a significant number of people who do not experience the full debilitation of PTSD but who do suffer with some of the symptoms of trauma to the extent that their life is limited and restricted in some way.
-Others organise their whole personality around dealing with the aftermath of the trauma and this is particularly the case for those diagnosed with Borderline Personality Disorder.
+Others organise their whole personality around dealing with the aftermath of traumatic experiences.
+This is particularly the case for those diagnosed with Borderline Personality Disorder.

 In many cases disassociation is held in the body tissue and re-experienced as physical pain (somatic flashbacks).
-An example of this is a client who came to me with pain in his left leg the beginnings of which connected with a violent attack.
-Another client with curvature of the spine connected with the memory of his young daughter as she was hit by a car.
-In both cases as the wounded body was given space, energy and emotion was liberated, expressed and digested and the traumatic experiences integrated.
+An example of this is a client who came to me with a pain in his left shoulder and lower back which began at the same time as a violent attack.
+Another client connected breathing difficulties commencing when witnessing an event in which his daughter was seriously injured.
+In both cases as the wounded body was given space and the emotional energy digested and integrated these somatic symptoms were no longer required.

 What is traumatic?